Autumn leaves cover the forest floor

 Begin by thinking about what you want most— to see your land remain undeveloped forever? to maintain family harmony? to ensure financial security? to preserve flexibility for your heirs?
 You may want to rank your goals in order of their importance, and list any challenges standing in the way of those goals.

-Guidelines for Holding Family Meetings & Practicing Good Communication
+Guidelines for Holding Family Meetings and Practicing Good Communication

 Chapter 3 - Estate Planning Tools